Bermuda Beaches

 Where Pink Is Perfect

-Glorious white sand beaches are almost a dime a dozen in the Caribbean, though pink sand beaches are relatively rare.
-So it's amazing to find a single destination literally surrounded by them--to be precise 75 miles (120 km).
+Pink sand beaches are relatively rare, so it's amazing to find Bermuda is literally surrounded by them--to be precise 75 miles (120 km) of them.

 Bermuda's strikingly beautiful pink sand beaches are are used for virtually everything--body surfing, swimming, snorkeling, kayaking, walking, jogging, horseback riding and just plain sunning.
 (See Why Bermuda Beaches Are Pink)